JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler/Workbook_7_Terminology/N.md

 ## Nature

-> Nature is in a limited sense the physical habit of God [UB 4:2.1](/en/The_Urantia_Book/4#p2_1)
+> Nature is in a limited sense the physical habit of God <a id="s28_57"></a>[UB 4:2.1](/en/The_Urantia_Book/4#p2_1)

-> Therefore, nature, as mortal man understands it, presents the underlying foundation and fundamental background of a changeless Deity and his immutable laws, modified by, fluctuating because of, and experiencing upheavals through, the Working of the local plans, purposes, patterns, and conditions which have been Inaugurated and are being carried out by the local universe, constellation, system, and planetary forces and personalities.
-[UB 4:2.2](/en/The_Urantia_Book/4#p2_2)
+> Therefore, nature, as mortal man understands it, presents the underlying foundation and fundamental background of a changeless Deity and his immutable laws, modified by, fluctuating because of, and experiencing upheavals through, the Working of the local plans, purposes, patterns, and conditions which have been Inaugurated and are being carried out by the local universe, constellation, system, and planetary forces and personalities. <a id="s30_439"></a>[UB 4:2.2](/en/The_Urantia_Book/4#p2_2)

-> Nature is a time-space resultant of two cosmic factors: first, the immutability, perfection, and rectitude of Paradise Deity, and second, the experimental plans, executive blunders, insurrectionary errors, incompleteness of development, and imperfection of wisdom of the extra-Paradise creatures from the highest to the lowest.
-[UB 4:2.3](/en/The_Urantia_Book/4#p2_3)
+> Nature is a time-space resultant of two cosmic factors: first, the immutability, perfection, and rectitude of Paradise Deity, and second, the experimental plans, executive blunders, insurrectionary errors, incompleteness of development, and imperfection of wisdom of the extra-Paradise creatures from the highest to the lowest. <a id="s32_330"></a>[UB 4:2.3](/en/The_Urantia_Book/4#p2_3)

 > Nature therefore carries a uniform, unchanging, majestic, and marvelous thread of perfection from the circle of eternity; but in each universe, on each planet, and in each individual life, this nature is modified, qualified, and perchance marred by the acts, the mistakes, and the disloyalties of the creatures of the evolutionary systems and universes; and therefore must nature ever be of a changing mood, whimsical withal, though stable underneath, and varied in accordance with the operating procedures of a local universe.
 >